 In the State of Utah, auto theft is not a crime you want to be charged with.
 You can receive years in prison and have to pay thousands in criminal fines for an auto theft offense.
 It is even possible to be prosecuted for the theft of a vehicle that you did not commit.
 If you or a family member was charged with auto theft, you should consult with an experienced Salt Lake City theft lawyer today.
 Darwin Overson has represented clients in several complex auto theft cases and is prepared to represent you.
-Overson Law, PLLC is here to explain what to do if you are charged with auto theft in Utah.
+Overson & Bugden is here to explain what to do about your auto theft charges in Utah.

 Title 76 of Utah’s Criminal Code deals with the theft of motor vehicles.
 This law makes it a crime to steal an “operable motor vehicle.”
 This means the vehicle that was stolen must be able to drive.
 Typically, the price of the property a person steals would play a role in determining the penalty that person would receive.
 However, under Utah law, auto theft is automatically charged as a second degree felony.